 Going VAT registered is a major milestone for your business but it does bring with it more responsibilities.
-Here are some of the things you need to think about as you take this major step so you can get set up correctly, stay on the right side of HMRC and make the admin side of things easier to handle.
+Here are some of the things you need to think about as you take this major step.
+It will help you get set up correctly, stay on the right side of your VAT and HMRC, and make the admin side of things easier to handle.

 Updated 18 August 2021

 Table of contents

 Once you go VAT registered with HMRC, you’ll need to begin filing VAT returns.
 Missing deadlines can be costly and HMRC will hit you penalties and interest.
 Therefore, it’s important you make a note of when your VAT returns and payment deadlines are.
 The easiest way to do this is to log back into your business tax account on the .GOV website where you’ll find all the important information you’ll need.

 VAT Return Dates & Payment Deadlines

 2. Set Up an Digital Bookkeeping System